-While most small appliance can be plugged in to an extension cord with no problem, that isn’t the case with a refrigerator.
+While most small appliances can be plugged in to an extension cord with no problem, that isn’t the case with a refrigerator.

-For now, here are the reasons why you shouldn’t plug your refrigerator into an extension cord:
+Why you shouldn’t plug a refrigerator into an extension cord

-The thinner the gauge, the higher the electrical resistance is.
+When it comes to wiring, the thinner it goes, the more it offers electrical resistance.
+It’s counterintuitive, but that’s how it is.
 Also, the additional length of copper wire has more electrical resistance.
-These two factors cause a voltage drop along the way.
+These two factors can cause a voltage drop that will adversely affect the refrigerator..

 3. The wiring can be easily damaged